jakehockey10/popcircle/README.md

 ## TODO

-- Get helper tests back to running
+- get helper tests back to running
+- get `rake test` to run both gem tests and dummy app tests correctly
 - improve helper method
 - allow trigger background image to be configurable
 - allow size to be configurable